munificent/craftinginterpreters/book/methods-and-initializers.md

 ```

 It generates the following bytecode instructions and at runtime this is what we
-want the stack to look like:
+want the stack to do:

 <img src="image/methods-and-initializers/method-instructions.png" alt="The series of bytecode instructions for a class declaration with two methods." />